nikbearbrown/INFO_7390_Art_and_Science_of_Data/Notebooks/Projects/Final_Projects/README.md

 # Final Projects & Portfolio Work

 ## 📖 Overview
 This directory contains resources, templates, and examples for the **INFO 7390 Final Projects**.
-It serves as a repository for end-to-end data science projects that demonstrate the complete lifecycle of a model—from development and training to evaluation and deployment.
+It serves as a repository for end-to-end data science projects that demonstrate the complete lifecycle of a model from development and training to evaluation and deployment.

 ## 🔑 Key Components
 This project requires demonstrating the full lifecycle of a data product: